huntabyte/shadcn-svelte/src/content/index.md

 This is **NOT** a component library.
 It's a collection of re-usable components that you can copy and paste into your apps.

-**What do you mean by not a component library?**
+**What do you mean not a component library?**

-I mean you do not install it as a dependency.
-It is not available or distributed via npm.
-I have no plans to publish it as an npm package (for now).
+It means you do not install it as a dependency.
+It is not available or distributed via npm, with no plans to publish it.

 Pick the components you need.
-Copy and paste the code into your project and customize to your needs.
+Use the CLI to automatically add the components, or copy and paste the code into your project and customize to your needs.
 The code is yours.

 _Use this as a reference to build your own component libraries._